 In 1996, I was running a home-based PR company called Form & Content Communications™.
-I had two female graduate students as my assistants and trained them in the art and craft of promoting our clients’ products.
+I had two female grad students as my assistants and trained them in the art and craft of promoting our clients’ products.
 I loved being a publicist and a small biz owner and knew I was living my dream.
 I was self-supporting, creative, my own boss, and a mentor to younger women, helping them follow their dreams.

 Self-defined as a feminist since I was a teenager, I’d always wanted to be a career woman.
 I wanted exciting work.
 Work that challenged me.
 Work that eased me into financial independence.
-(NOTE: As it turned out, I had three careers: public relations, acting, and special education.
-And I loved each one of them!)
+As it turned out, I had three careers: public relations, acting, and special education.
+And I loved each one of them!

 The All Grrrls Dream Salon

-So I’m running my PR business and enjoying life as a single woman in New York.
-One evening, while visiting the ladies’ room in a comedy club, I had a lightbulb moment.
 “Here I am feeling happy with my work and the way it energizes the other parts of my life.
 Why don’t I create a group dedicated to supporting the dreams of other women?”
 I fell in love with the idea and plunged right in.

 First I decided on the group’s name: the All Grrrls Dream Salon™.
 Then I defined it as a safe place for women to give voice to their dreams so they become real, important, and achievable.
-I would hold meetings in my studio apartment in New York’s Greenwich Village.
-My friends were at home in the space and its cozy cheeriness would set the tone perfectly.

 I chose the word “grrrl” as a rebuke to the frequency with which men – and women – continue to use the word “girl” to identify a grown woman.
 I even defined the pronunciation as a grrrrowl.
 As in tiger.
-But what is a “grrrl”?
-I envisioned her as a female who takes risks, has dreams (small, medium, and large), supports the dreams of other grrrls, faces failure with courage, and enjoys success with gratitude.

 Amy’s Rules and Regs